The Bankrate promise

 There at least two significant advantages of opting for a VA loan over a conventional loan, even if you qualify for both:

 - Unlike a conventional loan, you are not required to put money down with a VA loan.
-That means you don’t have to save up a sufficient sum for a down payment.

 Together, these perks can fast-track your dreams of purchasing a home and save you thousands over the life of your loan.